What it means to be multi-racial

 Even though Williams has a chilling memory of his white grandfather summarily cutting him and his mother off, Williams said he moves comfortably between the white and black worlds.

-Williams also explaied that he doesn't have a problem with not fitting cleanly into one category or another.
+Williams also explained that he is fine with not fitting cleanly into one category or another.
 He said if he were an ice cream, he'd be a swirl.

 Finally, Emanuele Berry spoke to Alexa Brunsma.

 Brunsma is 15 years old and recently moved to St. Louis from California.
 She now attends the Grand Center Arts Academy and wrote an essay for her school newspaper that was a finalist Missouri Journalism Education Association’s Opinion Story of the Year.

 The essay is called "Blackish: Not black, not white but somewhere in between."
 Brunsma read a condensed version of the essay for us.
 She also talked with Emanuele about why it has been so difficult for her to adapt to living in St. Louis, a city that is much more segregated than where she came from.